AgonConsole8/agon-docs/docs/vdp/Context-Management-API.md

 ### Context Stacks

-At any time you can choose to save the current graphics sytem state (context) to the context stack, or restore the last saved context from the stack.
+At any time you can choose to save the current graphics system state (context) to the context stack, or restore the last saved context from the stack.

 This allows for a simple way to save the current graphics system state, make temporary changes, and then step back to that previous state.